havershlomi/pureApi/README.md

       ...
     next(null,responseObj);
     //next first param is an error object
-    //and the second obj is the response that will be send to the client }
+    //and the second obj is the response that will be sent to the client }
  ```
 > and will preform the appropriate actions and return the appropriate response using res.send function.